dishamodi0910/APIVerse/New_APIs/news-buster-api/README.md

-# NewsMonkey
+# NewsBuster

 #### About NewsBuster

-NewsBuster is a platform made from MERN Stack where the users can view daily news, the news are catagorised so that it will be easier for the users to search.
+NewsBuster is a platform made from React where the users can view daily news, the news are catagorised so that it will be easier for the users to search.
 News API is used to fetch the news.

 ### Installation